cauabernardino/Data-Science-By-John-Hopkins/02 - R Programming/Lesson 14.md

 points)
 - `pnorm()`: evaluate the cumulative distribution function for a Normal distribution
-- `rpois()`: generate random Poisson variates with a given rate Setting the random number seed with set.seed ensures reproducibility
+- `rpois()`: generate random Poisson variates with a given rate

+Setting the random number seed with `set.seed()` ensures reproducibility.

+## Generating Random Numbers from a Linear Model

+If we have the following Linear Model:
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM2Mzg3MDM3OSwtOTQ3OTczMzYzXX0=
+eyJoaXN0b3J5IjpbMjg3OTg2NzA5LC05NDc5NzMzNjNdfQ==
 -->